Symbolic Pauli Propagation for Gradient-Enabled Pre-Training of Quantum Circuits: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part through the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.\\ ENGAGE has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Grant Agreement No. 101034267.
+This research was supported in part through the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY (Hamburg, Germany), a member of the Helmholtz Association (HGF).\\ ENGAGE has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Grant Agreement No. 101034267.\\ We thank Ran Xue for useful conversations and suggestions on this work and its code.